MicrosoftDocs/Hololens/hololens/hololens2-start.md

     >
     > Also note that during HoloLens Setup, there is a credential timeout of two minutes.
 The username/password needs to be entered within two minutes otherwise the username field will be automatically cleared.

-1. HoloLens 2 will search for an Autopilot profile automatically.
+1. HoloLens 2 will search and apply an Autopilot profile if one exists.
+No action is needed on this screen.
-1.

     ![Autopilot profile search](images/autopilot-profile-search.png)

 1. Click **Accept** on the licensing screen.